Billy Hayes (writer): Illegal drug trafficking

 During the summer of 1967, while working part-time as a child psychiatric aide at Milwaukee County General Hospital, a friend returned from Turkey with some hashish that he had hidden in his money belt.
 Soon after, Hayes got the idea to smuggle some hashish by hiding it in a cast on his leg.

-No longer a student and lured by the orient, in April 1969, Hayes traveled to Istanbul.
-He hid two kilos of hashish in a cast on his leg and went back to the U.S. This was a lucrative enterprise with Hayes buying the hashish for USD $300 and selling the drug back home for USD $5,000 to clients with a dealer nickname of "Crazy" amongst the purchasing community.
+No longer a student and lured by the Orient, in April 1969, Hayes traveled to Istanbul.
+He hid two kilos of hashish in a cast on his leg and went back to the U.S. This was a lucrative enterprise with Hayes buying the hashish for US$300 and selling the drug back home for US$5,000 to clients with a dealer nickname of "Crazy" amongst the purchasing community.

-With the money from the proceeds spent on overseas travel (Spain, amongst other countries), a new motorcycle but running out, Hayes decided to continue smuggling, first in October 1969 and second in April 1970, but started to get careless.
+With the money from the proceeds beginning to run out after spending on overseas travel (Spain, amongst other countries) and a new motorcycle, Hayes decided to continue smuggling, first in October 1969 and second in April 1970, but started to get careless.
 “I seriously thought I was way too smart and good-looking to ever get arrested,” he admitted.

 Using different means of transport, Hayes mostly flew from Istanbul to New York, but on his second trip, he traveled to and from Istanbul on the Orient Express with connecting flights to the U.S. from mainland Europe.
 The aim was to diversify routes taken in and out of the country so as to blur the real intentions behind his visits.